StrandCC/Strand-Custom-Commands/Commands/Entertainment Commands/readme.md

 *To see the correct format of the commands, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).*

 ### Note
-Moderators & Admins can't use `?roulette` since they're protected from mod commands.
+Admins and moderators can't use `?roulette` since they're protected from mod commands.